Timber Wall Panel Installation Guide

 Avoid painting, sealing or placing unnecessary stress on the panels until the adhesive has set properly.

-Oak & Birch panels can be finished with your preferred timber treatment depending on the final look you want to achieve.
+Oak and birch panels can be finished with your preferred timber treatment depending on the final look you want to achieve.
 This may include a clear finish, oil or stain.